JoshMcKin/em_aws/README.md

       :http_handler => AWS::Http::EMHttpHandler.new({
         :pool_size => 20,
-        :inactivity_timeout => 30, # number of seconds to timeout stale connections in the pool :never_block => true, # if we run out of connections create a new one but
+        :inactivity_timeout => 30, # number of seconds to timeout stale connections in the pool :never_block => true, # if we run out of connections create a new one :proxy => {:host => "http://myproxy.com",:port => 80})
-                            # close and do return it to the pool when done
-        :proxy => {:host => "http://myproxy.com",:port => 80})
     )